ssiika/Speed-Typing-App/README.md

 ## Features

 Users are given 100 words of randomly generated text to type out.
-At their end, their score ( number of characters typed divided by time ) is calculated and saved as a record.
+At the end, their score ( number of characters typed divided by time ) is calculated and saved as a record.

 The users' top 10 times can be viewed on the records page.